andrepolischuk/global-offset/README.md

 > Element global offset

-Calculate offset of element with any `position` property
+Calculate offset of element with any `position` property.

 ## Install